Add, remove & assign phone numbers on demand

 You don’t have to pay for needless hardware since the app works on any connected device.
 And maintenance?
 Well, there is none!

 Chalkboard comes loaded with tools to help your business grow.
 You can organise your contacts into work and personal groups.
-The app’s group broadcast and advanced chat make it easy to share marketing messages with your customers and address their grievances.
-You can also share your number with your team to improve collaboration and set up auto-reply for calls you might miss.
+The app’s group broadcast SMS and messaging make it easy to share marketing messages with your customers and address their grievances.
+You can also share your number with your team to improve collaboration and set up an auto-reply for calls you might miss.

-Download Chalkboard and start your free trial.
+Download Chalkboard and try it now.
 This advanced and affordable phone system has all the benefits of a PBX without any of the problems.

 A detailed on-premises PBX vs hosted PBX comparison to help you choose the right one for your business